mozillahispano/mozilla-hispano.org/wp-content/plugins/w3-total-cache/readme.txt

 * Initial release

 == Upgrade Notice ==

-= 0.9.2.11 =
-Thanks for using W3 Total Cache!
-As always, this update is very strongly recommended.
-This release includes various fixes for MaxCDN and minify users.
-As always there are general stability / compatibility improvements.
-Make sure to test in a sandbox or staging environment and report any issues via the bug submission form available on the support tab of the plugin.

 = 0.9.2.10 =
 Thanks for using W3 Total Cache!
 As always, this update is very strongly recommended.
 This release includes performance improvements for every type of caching and numerous bug fixes and stability / compatbility improvements.
 Make sure to keep W3TC updated to ensure optimal reliability and security.